lopezz78/lopezz78/README.md

 👋 Hi there!
-I'm [YOUR NAME HERE]
+I'm Arthur

 A little about me...

-👨‍💻 I’m currently a Computer Engineer student at PUC-Campinas.
+👨‍💻 I’m currently a Computer Engineering student at Pontifical Catholic University of Campinas (PUC-Campinas).

 🚀 I’m proactive and highly engaged, always striving to create innovative solutions that deliver positive impact and improve processes.

-💻 My passions include [YOUR HOBBIES HERE].
+💻 My passions include music, playing drums and sports.

 🎓 I’m constantly seeking new knowledge and sharpening my skills to stay ahead in technology and innovation.